 more about me

-Finding my way to the embodied expressive arts practice has been a continuation for valuing my individual lived experience and finding internal resources where I previously saw faults, allowing for me to build my own rhythm of care,where I am in right relationship with my own healing journey, and understanding how I can contribute for changing harmful structures within myself and around me.
-I believe this therapeutic work honors the individual and collective power for healing, and enhances our creative and expressive capacity to build worlds and communities we deserve.
+Finding my way to embodied expressive arts practice has been a continuation of learning to value my lived experience and to discover internal resources where I once saw only faults.
+This path has helped me build my own rhythm of care—one that is in right relationship with my healing journey.
+It has also deepened my understanding of how I can contribute to transforming harmful structures, both within myself and in the world around me.

 Professional Training: